ninjahorn/FallingSandCPP/README.md

 # Falling Sand Simulator

-This is a simple falling sand simulator written in C++ using the SFML library.
+This is a simple falling sand simulator written in C++ using the SFML library for the HWR course "CPP Programming".

 ## Basic description
 This simulator allows to simulate falling sand.
 You can left-click to place sand.